vuejs/vitepress/docs/en/guide/data-loading.md

 ## `createContentLoader`

-When building a content focused site, we often need to create an "archive" or "index" page: a page where we list all available entries in our content collection, for example blog posts or API pages.
+When building a content-focused site, we often need to create an "archive" or "index" page: a page where we list all available entries in our content collection, for example, blog posts or API pages.
 We **can** implement this directly with the data loader API, but since this is such a common use case, VitePress also provides a `createContentLoader` helper to simplify this:

 ```js
 // posts.data.js